coltsaa/rtc/README.md

 main.js provides a API *getUserMedia()*

-`update1` : capture button added,now you can take screenshot.what\`s more,4 kinds of image effect added.
+`update1` : capture button added,now you can take screenshot. what\`s more,4 kinds of image effect added.